kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 #### Error codes

+Before seeing all the error codes, notice that in some rare cases a request might fail because of multiple errors that have different codes.
+In such cases, only one error code will be returned; clients should not make assumptions about which error code (among those that apply) is returned, even if one seems more important than the others.
+See [this](https://github.com/kubernetes/kubernetes/issues/89985) issue for an example.

 * `307 StatusTemporaryRedirect`
   * Indicates that the address for the requested resource has changed.
   * Suggested client recovery behavior: